DckcDan/recipe_app_mean/README.md

 	app.js -> index.js -> main.js

 We are using the same node server to run the backend and frontend.
-Nodemon service to run nodejs applications
+Nodemon service to run nodejs applications.

+Good practices:

+- The use of the controllerAs
+- The use of promises

+Run application:

+ 1 - Start up the mongo server by running mongod
+ 2 - Run the node js server by running nodemon app.js from the backend folder